dreamportdev/Osdev-Notes/Build_Process/GNUMakefiles.md

 Following that we have our inputs, `C_SRCS` is a list of our source files.
 Anytime we want to compile a new file, we'll add it here.
 The same goes for `ASM_SRCS`.
 Why do we have two lists of sources?
 Because they're going to be processed by different tools (c files -> c compiler, assembly files -> assembly compiler/assembler). `TARGET` is the output location and name of the file we're going to compile.

+*Authors Note: In this example I've declared each input file in C_SRCS manually, but you could also make use the builtin function `$(shell)` to use a program like find to search for you source files automatically, based on their file extension.
+Another level of automation!
+It might look something like: `C_SRCS = $(shell find -name "*.c")`, this would seach for all files ending with ".c" in the same directory as the makefile.*

 Next up we have flags for the c compiler (`CC_FLAGS`) and the linker (`LD_FLAGS`).
 If we wanted flags for the assembler, we could a variable here for those too.
 After the flags we have our first example of where make can be really useful.

 The linker wants a list of compiled object files, from the c compiler or assembler, not a list of the source files they came from.
-We already maintain a list of source files as inputs, but we dont have a list of the produced object files that the linker needs to know what to link in the final binary.
+We already maintain a list of source files as inputs, but we don't have a list of the produced object files that the linker needs to know what to link in the final binary.
 We could create a second list, and keep that up to date, but that's more things to keep track off.
 More room for error as well.
 Make has built in search and replace functionality, in the form of the `patsubst` (pattern substitution) function. `patsubst` uses the wildcard (`%`) symbol to indicate the section of text we want to keep.
 Anything specified outside of the wildcard is used for pattern matching.
 It takes the following arguments:

 - Pattern used to select items from the input variable.